la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

   How will your proposal improve the following “Connect” metrics?
 Residential segregation (Dream Metric): '1' How will your proposal improve the following “Connect” metrics?
 Access to free wifi (Dream Metric): '0' Describe in greater detail how you will make LA the best place to connect.: "Big Citizen HUB, a project of Community Partners, brings together youth from different neighborhoods, providing a common culture with which to relate, common experience with which to connect, opportunity for dialogue that explores differences in experience and perspective – all while learning important life skills and leadership skills that are necessary for success in school and the workforce.
 This type of opportunity currently does not exist in our city, where young people can come together from all over and meet new people through positive experiences.\r\n\r\nIn addition, the success of our program is based on partnerships with organizations that serve and address our most pressing community issues.
 In our first program year we engaged with 32 external partners across Los Angeles.
 Aside from learning from, serving with, and connecting on the issues these organizations address, there is one very important outcome that we expect to see over time from this type of engagement: Adults begin to see youth as thoughtful, engaged, and valued participants in our communities.
 In turn, this change in perception allows youth to gain motivation to succeed in school, participate in their community, and feel optimistic about the future. \r\n\r\nAs Big Citizens grow and mature they’ll become voters, business leaders, social entrepreneurs, public officials, teachers, and parents.
 They’ll support public transportation, utilize social media in new and powerful ways, and will regularly connect with others outside of their neighborhood.
 Big Citizen HUB will be the best place for youth in Los Angeles to learn about issues that affect our local and global communities, to practice the skills needed to solve problems, and to connect with and feel comfortable with people of different backgrounds.\r\n"
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How do you plan to use these resources to make change?:
+    - Implement a pilot or new project
+  Where will you be working?: []
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '1' How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Number of public transit riders
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Total number of local social media friends and connections (Dream Metric)
+    - Residential segregation (Dream Metric)
   Please list at least one major barrier/challenge you anticipate.
 What is your strategy for overcoming these obstacles?: "We recognize that the logistics involved with bringing together young people from many neighborhoods can be challenging, especially when many of them are at an age that they are unable to drive themselves.
 Our strategy for doing this successfully is the following: \r\n1.
 We communicate thoroughly with parents during the application process so that our Big Citizens’ families support their participation. \r\n2.
 Our daily meeting space is located in downtown Los Angeles in Pershing Square, accessible by public transit. \r\n3.
 For our youth who cannot take public transit or don’t have a family member who can drive them each Saturday, we work to arrange carpooling within our Big Citizen community.\r\n"
   Please explain how you will evaluate your work.: >-
     In our first year of implementation we measured the experience of Big